 Your gluten free pantry starts with great grains.
 Make sure you stock several types of rice, quinoa, corn, gluten free pastas, cream of rice cereal, corn tortillas, buckwheat, millet, and quinoa or other gluten free flours.

-Try to sock whole grains in your gluten free pantry.
+Try to stock whole grains in your gluten free pantry.
 Using whole grains allows you to make a wide range of products, and prevents hidden gluten from slipping in undetected.
 Be wary of pre-made rice mixes or any convenience products that are not labeled Gluten Free.
 While the base grain may not contain gluten, the sauce might.

 Fats & Oils:

 Most oils like olive, coconut, and vegetable, are okay for your gluten free pantry.
 Be wary of prepared salad dressings and mayos, some contain thickeners that are gluten based.
 You should also avoid any gravy or sauce mix that is not specifically labeled “gluten free”.
 Most of these contain starches and thickeners as well.

 Most canned fruits are great additions to your gluten free pantry.
 Look for canned single fruits that have been packed in real juice for the healthiest option.
 The exception is canned “pie filling” fruits, these are made to be poured directly into a pie crust, and almost always contain added starch.

 Include canned vegetables in your gluten free pantry.
 As long as your veggies aren’t packaged with sauce or seasonings, you can use them.
 “Creamed” or sauced vegetables or baked beans usually contain gluten based starches, and should be avoided.

 Most commercially prepared snacks contain gluten: fruit snacks, puddings, and most granola products are made with wheat flour or other gluten containing ingredients.
 Stock your pantry with snacks you make yourself, and gluten free cookies and rice based crackers.